-Five GCSEs grades A*–C (9-4) including English and Maths
+Five GCSEs grades A*–C (9-4) including English, Science and Maths

 Plus one of the following:

-- BTEC National Diploma in Applied Science at Distinction/Distinction/Merit
+- BTEC Extended Diploma in Applied Science at Distinction/Distinction/Merit

 - 28+ points with six higher level points in a science subject